contingent workforce recruitment marketing

 Within an organization, a feeling of belonging and being heard are considered key aspects of employee retention.
 Workers also often cite the importance of managers who support them.
 Frequent surveys are a way to gauge employee feelings about their supervisor.

-Employers also use corporate wellness technology that encourages companywide teamwork through a variety of techniques, such as competitive activities and group volunteer projects.
+Employers use corporate wellness technology that encourages companywide teamwork through a variety of techniques, such as competitive activities and group volunteer projects.
 Promoting physical and psychological well-being is sometimes a key aspect of corporate wellness.
-For example, organizations can provide incentives and discounts on health insurance for employees who use wearables, mobile devices and other metrics to track their physical health and activity.
+For example, organizations can provide incentives and discounts on health insurance for employees who use wearables, mobile devices and other ways to track their physical health and activity.

 Using HR software to improve employee retention

-For hybrid work schedules, the newest category of HR software manages flexible hours and work environments that blend on-premises and remote work scheduling for each employee, as well as space requirements such as hot desking, hoteling, customizable work hubs and conference areas.
+For hybrid work schedules, a new category of HR software manages flexible hours and work environments that blend on-premises and remote work scheduling for each employee, as well as space requirements such as hot desking, hoteling, customizable work hubs and conference areas.
 These tools can also play a role in managing employee retention efforts.
 In addition, HR information, management and capital management systems incorporate elements of employee retention tracking and management.

-This was last updated in September 2022
+This was last updated in April 2024

 Continue Reading About employee retention